lavishsaluja/Mahabali/README.md

 # Mahabali
 (since during kerala floods, people were not able to celebrate [Onam](https://en.wikipedia.org/wiki/Onam) in which it is believed that [Mahabali](https://en.wikipedia.org/wiki/Onam#Mahabali_legend) comes from heaven and thus the name of our project is Mahabali)
+> Mahabali is a complete system which uses drones, thermal imaging, real-time satellite imagery and an intelligent server-side architecture for bringing about an automated search and rescue assistant.
+Presently it is directed mainly for flood rescue operations but later may be scaled to become an advanced search and rescue technology which would be applicable for various disasters.

 ### Table of Contents
 1. [Objective](https://github.com/lavishsaluja/codefundo#objective)